alleyinteractive/irving/packages/core/components/readme.md

 * **Form Components:** build forms and managing form state.
 * **Higher Order Components:** offer a variety of reusable functionality for use with any component.

-Core Irving components.
-Eventually set to be refactored into a standalone NPM package.
-Each component has a readme.

 Some noteworthy components to flag,

 * [Connected Root](https://github.com/alleyinteractive/irving/tree/production/components/connectedRoot)